franzbu/WinHammer.spoon/README.md

 WinHammer uses a dynamic approach for managing windows on your screen, i.e., windows can be snapped into positions of dynamically changing grid sizes with a keyboard shortcut or a flick of your mouse.
 Doing so, windows can be moved without having to position your cursor; any area within the window will do.

-For handling spaces, WinHammer - due to limitations of macOS' built-in space manager - uses AeroSpace, the original purpose of which is automatic window management as a tiling manager.
+For handling spaces, WinHammer - due to limitations of macOS's built-in space manager - uses AeroSpace, the original purpose of which is automatic window management as a tiling manager.
 WinHammer, however, following its own philospophy regarding window management, uses AeroSpace solely for its implementation of spaces.

 In case you are not familiar with spaces, you can think of them as similar to having a multi-display arrangement in the sense of that every space has its own work environment with its own set of windows.
 Where an arrangement of displays and spaces differ, though, is that you cannot look at more than one space at a time.
 However, an advantage of spaces is that you don't have to move your head around, as, metaphorically speaking, you make your displays swap with a keyboard shortcut or a flick of your mouse.